- Serhat Ahmed

 Private health insurance coverage

-Private health insurance in Australia is broken down into three main groups: hospital cover, “extras” cover, and ambulance cover.
-Read on to learn about each of these categories.
+Private health insurance packages in Australia are typically broken down into three main groups: hospital cover, “extras” cover, and ambulance cover.

 Hospital cover